kyleoneill/chimerascript/README.md

 # ChimeraScript
-ChimeraScript domain specific language used to write tests for HTTP services.
+ChimeraScript is a domain specific language used to write tests for HTTP services.
 ChimeraScript makes it simple to quickly design tests that can be run against a deployed web server.